-MA in Psychology stands for Master of Arts in Psychology.
-MA Psychology is a two-year postgraduate academic degree that focuses on the human mind, behavior, and patterns.
+MA in Psychology or Master of Arts in Psychology is a two-year postgraduate academic degree that focuses on the human mind, behavior, and patterns.
 Students who choose to pursue an MA in Psychology investigate the interaction between society and human conditioning.
 MA Psychology courses offer a wide range of topics about the human mind, including Cognitive Psychology, Biological Psychology, Developmental Psychology, Sports Psychology, Educational Psychology, Industrial Psychology, Neuropsychology, and Social Psychology.

 MA Psychology eligibility requires a bachelor's degree in Psychology or a related discipline from a recognized university with a minimum aggregate score of 50%.
 A Master’s in Psychology admission is given on both a merit and an entry basis.
-Some common M.A Psychology entrance exams are CUET-PG, CSIR NET, and GATE.
+The admission to M.A Psychology is dependent on entrance exams such as CUET-PG, however, few institutes admit students based on merit.

 Some of India's top MA Psychology colleges are Mithibai College of Arts, Delhi University, St. Xavier's College, Mumbai, Amity University, and Symbiosis College of Arts and Commerce.
 The typical MA Psychology degree prices range from INR 20,000 to 60,000.